krastin/education-assignment/terraform-getting-started.md

 The `apply` command takes a while to run and displays a message indicating the resources were created.

 Congratulations, you have provisioned a Docker container.

+## Destroy Infrastructure

 Once you are done with this tutorial, remember to destroy this resource with the `destroy` command.
+The command asks for confirmation at the bottom of the output.
+Type `yes` and hit ENTER.

 The `destroy` command asks for confirmation at the bottom of the output.
 Type `yes` and hit ENTER.
 Terraform destroys the resources it had created earlier.